OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 ## Load balancing

-To distribute the load among Octopus Server nodes with a single point of access it is recommend to use a load balancer. Â Octopus Server facilitates this by providing the url `/api/octopusservernodes/ping`Â for a load balancer to ping:
+To distribute the load among Octopus Server nodes with a single point of access it is recommend to use a load balancer.
+Octopus Server facilitates this by providing the url `/api/octopusservernodes/ping` for a load balancer to ping:

 ![](/docs/images/3048617/3278353.png)